Kendall Jenner And Khloe Kardashian: Victoria’s Secret Body Vs. ‘Revenge Body’

 Khloe Kardashian chose a tough routine to achieve her Revenge Body, but at the same time, it is something she’s been able to live with.
 Khloe Kardashian goes to the gym at 5 a.m.
 Miss Kardashian leaves at 8 a.m. and only then does she allow herself a bite to eat.
 Fat burning is much more effective if there is no breakfast to burn off during a workout.

-Victoria’s Secret supermodel Kendall Jenner says she painted a wall in her home an odd shade of pink, to suppress her appetite according to Elle.
-The color “Baker-Miller Pink” is scientifically proven to suppress hunger according to Kendall Jenner.
-Khloe Kardashian didn’t paint any walls though to create her Revenge Body, though.
+Victoria’s Secret supermodel Kendall Jenner says she painted a wall in her home an odd shade of pink to suppress her appetite, according to Elle.
+The color “Baker-Miller Pink” is scientifically proven to suppress hunger, according to Kendall Jenner.
+Khloe Kardashian didn’t paint any walls to create her Revenge Body, though.

 “Baker-Miller Pink is the only color scientifically proven to calm you and suppress your appetite.
 I was like, ‘I NEED this color in my house!’
 I then found someone to paint the room and now I’m loving it!”

-Like Victoria’s Secret angel Kendall Jenner, Khloe Kardashian, drinks plenty of water, up to six liters, and drinks no sodas or juice in order to achieve and maintain her Revenge Body according to ET.
+Like Victoria’s Secret angel Kendall Jenner, Khloe Kardashian, drinks plenty of water, up to six liters, and drinks no sodas or juice in order to achieve and maintain her Revenge Body, according to ET.
 Khloe also cut out simple starches and dairy.
 Khloe had to deny herself quite a bit, but now that she’s adjusted to her diet and exercise routine, Miss Kardashian’s weight has not only reduced but stabilized a perfect level.

-Khloe Kardashian has decided to help others achieve a Revenge Body with a new reality TV show called Revenge Body according to The Post.
+Khloe Kardashian has decided to help others achieve a Revenge Body with a new reality TV show called Revenge Body, according to The Post.
 Far from the usual fat shaming diatribe of propaganda that permeated past weight loss shows, Khloe Kardashian is able to show compassion to her contestants in Revenge Body.
 Revenge Body hired sensible professional trainers and nutritionists intent on slow but lasting weight loss.
-Hannah Wintucky of The Post writes.
+Hannah Wintucky of The Post writes about the show.

 “I had low expectations for this show, but after 75 minutes, I felt myself tearing up at the success and self-confidence of the participants.”

 Unlike Victoria’s Secret Supermodel Kendall Jenner, Khloe Kardashian is a new convert to thinness, with a testimony to give about her Revenge Body.
 Like a sinner saved by grace, Khloe Kardashian has compassion for the overweight.
-She’s also still an advocate for big people according to ET.
+She’s also still an advocate for big people, according to ET.

 “I’m all for women empowerment and I used to be someone they used to label plus size.
 F**k that.
 I don’t want to be called that — I’m a woman with curves.
 I was what I would say is average size at the time.
 I was very proud of who I was, and I felt, like, so shamed at the time — to go into boutiques or to go denim shopping.
 It was something that was super hard for me.”

-Khloe Kardashian, recalling what it was like before her Revenge Body.
-As a bigger girl, going shopping with Victoria’s Secret Model Kendall Jenner and their other sisters, Kim Kardashian and Kourtney Kardashian.
+Khloe Kardashian recalls what it was like before her Revenge Body.
+As a bigger girl, going shopping with Victoria’s Secret model Kendall Jenner and their other sisters, Kim Kardashian and Kourtney Kardashian.
 Khloe felt self-conscious about having to buy plus sizes and less than cool brands.

-Khloe Kardashian has created her own denim brand, Good American, that offers size 00 to 24, to combat fat shaming in stores.
+Khloe Kardashian has created her own denim brand, Good American that offers size 00 to 24 to combat fat shaming in stores.
 In that way, everyone can buy the brand and big girls shopping with smaller girls, don’t feel left out.
 With Good America, Kendall Jenner and Khloe Kardashian could buy matching outfits if they wanted.

 “I remember the chubby girl in me and I’m fighting for my chubby self.
 It wasn’t about having a new denim line.
 [Creating this collection] was about doing something that empowers other women and something that is really going to break down barriers.”